aqueducthq/gitbook/metrics-and-checks/metrics-measuring-your-predictions.md

 # Metrics: Measuring your Predictions

 **Metrics** are numerical measurements and summaries of a dataset in Aqueduct.
-Writing a metric is very similar to writing an [Operator](../operators.md) -- the only difference is that rather than returning a data Artifact, a Metric function returns a floating point number rather than another data artifact.&#x20;
+Writing a metric is very similar to writing an [Operator](../operators.md) -- the only difference is that rather than returning a data Artifact, a Metric function returns a floating point number.&#x20;

 Here's how you can create a Metric: